SURFnet/simpleSAMLphp-theme-SURF/README.md

 This should enable the theme.
 You can only see it in action when there is an actual login screen with username and password dialog.

+# Customization

+If you want to modify this theme to use your own branding there are a few locations where you can modify the code.
+These will be explained below.

+TODO